probmods/probmods2/chapters/02-generative-models.md

 It is often useful to model a set of objects that each have a randomly chosen property.
 For instance, describing the eye colors of a set of people:

 ~~~~
-var eyeColor = cache(function (person) {
+var eyeColor = function (person) {
     return uniformDraw(['blue', 'green', 'brown']);
-});
+};
 [eyeColor('bob'), eyeColor('alice'), eyeColor('bob')];
 ~~~~

 The results of this generative process are clearly wrong: Bob's eye color can change each time we ask about it!
-What we want is a model in which eye color is random, but *persistent.* We can do this using another Church primitive: `mem`. `mem` is a higher order function that takes a procedure and produces a *memoized* version of the procedure.
+What we want is a model in which eye color is random, but *persistent.* We can do this using another WebPPL primitive: `mem`. `mem` is a higher order function that takes a procedure and produces a *memoized* version of the procedure.
 When a stochastic procedure is memoized, it will sample a random value the *first* time it is used for some arguments, but return that same value when called with those arguments thereafter.
 The resulting memoized procedure has a persistent value within each "run" of the generative model (or simulated world).
 For instance consider the equality of two flips, and the equality of two memoized flips: